What is Ansible – Advantages and Disadvantages

 Scalability

-Ansible is well-suited for managing large-scale infrastructures due to its agentless architecture and lightweight nature.
+Ansible manages large-scale infrastructures with its agentless architecture and lightweight nature.

-Puppet is also scalable, but the pull-based architecture might introduce some challenges in extremely large environments due to the potential for increased network traffic and load on the Puppet master.Chef is also scalable, but the pull-based architecture might introduce some challenges in extremely large environments due to the potential for increased network traffic and load on the Chef server.SaltStack is also scalable, and its hybrid architecture allows for flexible scaling options.
+Puppet is scalable, though its pull-based architecture can create challenges in large environments with increased network traffic and load on the Puppet master.Chef is scalable, though its pull-based architecture can create challenges in large environments with increased network traffic and load on the Chef server.SaltStack is scalable, and its hybrid architecture provides flexible scaling options.

 It can handle large deployments with tens of thousands of minions.